(A) Any lawyer meeting the following qualifications may apply for the privilege to practice law temporarily in North Dakota as provided in this rule.

 (F) The Board shall summarily revoke the temporary license if the applicant:

-- (8) is admitted to the practice of law in North Dakota under Rule 6 or 7;
+(8) is admitted and licensed to the practice of law in North Dakota under Rule 6 or 7;

 If the Board revokes a temporary license based on evidence of professional misconduct in this or another jurisdiction, the Board shall notify the Disciplinary Board of the Supreme Court.